Hue-Jhan/Encrypted-Trojan-Undetected/README.md

+Outdated repo, check out my other repos such as [this one](https://github.com/Hue-Jhan/Trojan-through-Process-Hollowing)

 # Encrypted Trojans (Undetected)
 Simple proof of concept of an encrypted self-injection malware that creates a shell on a victim's pc, using Xor and Base64 encryption, undetected by Windows defender.